 Corsham Court is one of England's finest stately homes.
-Since the existing Elizabethan manor was bought by Paul Methuen in the mid-eighteenth-century Corsham Court was intended to be both a residence and art gallery.
+Since the existing Elizabethan manor was bought in the mid-eighteenth-century, Corsham Court was intended to be both a residence and art gallery.

-The formal gardens feature long herbaceous borders, a lily pond, box hedging, rose garden and stone bath house.
-There are a number of mature magnolias which provide a spectacle early in the year, when a succession of flowering bulbs carpet the informal glades.
+The formal gardens feature long herbaceous borders, a lily pond, box hedging, a rose garden and a stone bath house.
+There are a number of mature magnolias, beautiful early in the year, when a succession of flowering bulbs carpet the informal glades.

-Beyond the formal gardens lies parkland landscaped by Lancelot ‘Capability’ Brown and Humphry Repton.
-The parkland features a 13-acre lake, ornamental arch and areas of woodland.
+Beyond the formal gardens lies parkland landscaped by Capability Brown and Humphry Repton.
+The parkland also features a 13-acre lake, ornamental arch and areas of woodland.